 “Dirty diesel” vs. “clean diesel”.
-You hear about this term “clean diesel” sometimes.
+You hear about the term “clean diesel” sometimes.
 What are they talking about?
 If you don’t think you have “clean diesel”, does that mean you have “dirty diesel”?
-What really are we talking about here?
+What are we talking about here?

-“Clean diesel” is more of a catch-all term that’s used to describe changes in both engine technology (like common rail diesel design) and diesel fuel (ultra-low sulfur diesel fuel).
-Both changes together combine to give us a modern scenario where today’s diesel engines are something on the lines of 99% cleaner than they were 10 or 20 years ago.
+“Clean diesel” is a catch-all term that describes changes in both engine technology (like common rail diesel design) and changes in diesel fuel (ultra-low sulfur diesel fuel).
+Both of these changes together combine to give us the modern scenario we have today, where today’s diesel engines are something on the lines of 99% cleaner than they were 20 years ago.

 What about “dirty diesel”?
 Is that just the “absence” of clean diesel?
-Given how cleaner diesel engines and emissions control systems are the dominant technology in use today, dirty diesel is more commonly what you would classify bad diesel fuel as.
+Given how cleaner diesel engines with advanced emissions control systems are the dominant technology in use today, dirty diesel refers just to bad diesel fuel.
 What do we mean by “bad” diesel fuel?
 And since nobody aims to buy dirty diesel fuel, how would you know if you had some or had used some?

-On the other hand, there’s lots of stored diesel fuel out there.
-Fuel that’s been sitting in storage tanks for undefined periods of time, being attacked by air and water and microbes, undergoing oxidation reactions and forming varnishes and sludge.
-And nobody looks in their tank to check on the condition of the fuel inside.
+On the other hand, there’s lots of old stored diesel fuel out there.
+Fuel that’s been sitting in storage tanks for undefined periods, being attacked by air and water and microbes, undergoing oxidation reactions, and forming varnishes and sludge.
+There's more bad stored diesel fuel out there than people think.
+And nobody looks in their storage tank to check on the condition of their fuel inside.
 It’s out of sight, out of mind.
 If you’re in the business long enough or use stored fuel enough times, you’re eventually going to cross paths with dirty diesel fuel.

-Using dirty diesel fuel means the varnish and sludge is going to end up in certain areas of your engine and fuel system.
+Using dirty diesel fuel means the varnish and sludge will end up in certain areas of your engine and fuel system.
 So dirty diesel fuel = injector deposits and clogged filters, among other things.
-The outward symptoms of these are pretty straight forward.
-You’ll get lower fuel efficiency.
-Hesitation upon acceleration and rough idling.
-You’ll also get higher levels of certain kinds of emissions, though those will be caught by the emissions control system.
+The outward symptoms of this are pretty straightforward.
+Lower fuel efficiency.
+Hesitation upon acceleration.
+Rough idling.
+Higher levels of certain kinds of emissions, though will be caught by the emissions control system.
 So the hesitation, idling and reduced fuel mileage would be the signs you’d be most likely to notice.